Agent Ready

 • Content-Type is text/plain

-• llms-full.txt variant is available
+• llms-full.txt companion is available

 Minimal valid example